ZhengmzLab/ScSmOP/README.md

 ***Warings during installation do not affect ScSmOP usage, ignore them.***

-***if user has trouble on installation please see wiki for detail: [ScSmOP Installation Checking](https://github.com/ZhengmzLab/ScSmOP/wiki/ScSmOP-Installation-Checking)***
+***If user has trouble on installation please see wiki for detail: [ScSmOP Installation Checking](https://github.com/ZhengmzLab/ScSmOP/wiki/ScSmOP-Installation-Checking)***

 **Activate Conda env**